“And [Allah] has not laid upon you in religion any hardship.”

 What is Fidya in Islam?

-Fasting is an important aspect of faith and the fourth pillar of Islam.
-Where the Quran highlights the significance of fasting in Islam, it also grants exemptions to those without the strength to fast.
-The following verse from the Quran forms the basis for the obligation of Fidya in Islam.
+Fasting in Ramadan is the fourth pillar of Islam, making it a very important aspect of the faith.
+The Quran highlights the significance of fasting in Islam, only granting exemptions to those without the strength to fast.
+The following verse from the Quran forms the basis for the obligation to pay Fidya in Islam.

 “And as for those who can fast with difficulty, (e.g. an old man), they have (a choice either to fast or) to feed a poor person (for every day)….”
 [Al-Baqarah 2:184]

-Fidya is a donation enjoined on those who are unable to fast in Ramadan due to chronic illness or severe weakness in old age.
-The scholars explain that if fasting causes hardship for someone with an ongoing illness or an older adult, they are not required to fast.
-They have been granted exemption in the light of the verses from the Quran.
+Fidya is a donation that is ordered for those who are unable to fast in the month of Ramadan due to chronic illness or severe weakness in old age.
+Many scholars explain that if fasting causes hardship on someone with an ongoing illness, then they are not required to fast.

 “Allah intends (to provide) ease for you and does not intend (to create) hardship for you.”
 [2:185]